incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 > Individual is the most obvious lens for thinking about productivity, relating to developers’ progress on tasks, learning new skills, and the quality of their work.

 ### Fuel
-A research paper on [DevEx](https://dl.acm.org/doi/pdf/10.1145/3595878) states that the primary driver of developer productivity is Flow State, Feedback Loop, and Cognitive Load.
+A research paper on [DevEx](https://dl.acm.org/doi/pdf/10.1145/3595878) states that the primary driver of developer productivity is— flow state, feedback loop, and cognitive load.

-Additionally, smaller batch sizes and lesser WIP may increase productivity because it would lead to lesser half-baked work.
+Additionally, smaller batch sizes and lesser work in progress (WIP) may increase productivity, as they lead to less half-baked work."

 ### Breaks
 Lack of documentation may increase cognitive load because of time spent understanding topics.
-Also, high WIP and slow feedback loops, like long wait times and queues in code reviews, may interrupt developers and prevents them from entering the flow state.
+Additionally, high WIP and slow feedback loops, such as long wait times and queues in code reviews, can interrupt developers and prevent them from entering the flow state.

 ### Wrong Turn
 The biggest mistake developers make is to misunderstand *productivity* itself.
-Assuiming development activity is productivity.
-That’s when developers move lot of development items to something like “ready for qa” queue and consider it a “win”.
+Assuming development activity as productivity, they move a lot of development items to something like a “ready for qa” queue and consider it a “win.”

 ## Team Productivity:
 > When we think about team productivity, we think about how efficiently the team can meet requirements.